As a traveller who eats (a lot), I often base my trips around food. But there is one city I’ve been avoiding.

 We headed to Da Enzo on via dei Vascellari, our first stop on our food tour to prepare ourselves for what’s to come.
 There are two things that Italians believe is the best way to get the belly ready before a big meal.
 Italian Prosecco – a white, generally dry, sparkling wine – to help cleanse the palettes along with antipasto, a light traditional dish of cured meats sometimes served with fresh veggies or fruit.
 It reminded me of my antipasto lunch when I was in Tuscany but this time we sampled a plate of fresh melon wrapped in local prosciutto and creamy burrata.
 Da Enzo felt like I was in my grandmother’s kitchen with old rustic tables held up by wooden beams and where the chairs never match.
 The walls are painted yellow with shelves that hold up little old-fashioned trinkets next to their toughest bottles of spirits.

-Rome’s Oldest Cantina
+Wine and Cheese in Rome’s Oldest Cantina

 Who knew, just a few kilometres from Rome’s tourist centre is the city’s oldest wine cellar!
 Spirito diVino offered us a chance to taste some well-aged local wines and appreciate Italian vino in a 19th century Italian cantina!
 The cellar itself actually pre-dates the Colosseum!
 I’ve been to cantinas this charming in Tuscany but I couldn’t believe this one was in Rome!